How Do Changes in the Tax Law Affect Driving Expenses?

 Q: How do I know whether to take the standard deduction or use actual expenses?

-For the actual cost method, determine the business percentage of use based on business miles documented divided by total miles driven for the year.
+For the actual cost method, determine the business percentage of use based on business miles documented divided by total business miles driven for the year.
 Apply that percentage to actual expenses of owning and operating the vehicle; including gasoline, oil, tire, maintenance and repairs, insurance, repairs, insurance, registration fees and licenses, car washes, lease payments or depreciation if you own the car.
-Luxury limits are applied to lease payments and depreciation of the vehicle if the car has unloaded gross vehicle weight of 6,000 pounds or less.

 Are Estimates Acceptable?